More migrants dropped off outside vice president's home in freezing weather on Christmas Eve – KION546

 “The DC community has been welcoming buses from Texas anytime they’ve come since April.
 Christmas Eve and freezing cold weather is no different,” she said.
 “We are always here welcoming folks with open arms.”

-It’s not clear who is responsible for sending the migrants to the Naval Observatory, though CNN reported earlier this year that Texas Gov. Greg Abbott had sent buses of migrants north, including to a location outside Harris’ home.
+It’s not clear who is responsible for sending the migrants to the Naval Observatory, where the vice president’s residence is located, though CNN reported earlier this year that Texas Gov. Greg Abbott had sent buses of migrants north, including to a location outside Harris’ home.
+CNN has reached out to Abbott’s office for comment on the latest arrivals.

 Abbott is one of at least three Republican governors who have taken credit for busing or flying migrants north this year to protest the Biden administration’s immigration policies.
 He previously confirmed in September that his state had sent the buses to Harris’ residence at that time.